“Knew she couldn’t handle it. Typical Ord.”

 “Don’t mind him.
 He’s just put off because we hired you for the manager position instead of promoting him.
 No one likes the fact we need a human to interact with the other humans, but aside from Stribs and probably his girlfriend, Celinwel, they accept it.
 Now, let’s get you a headset,” she said, everything coming out in a rush.

-She walked over to the office on the other side of the wall, and grabbed a wireless headset from a small, clear plastic bin up on one of the shelves.
+She walked over to the other side of the office wall, and grabbed a wireless headset from a small, clear plastic bin up on one of the shelves.

 “Nice,” I said, and took it from her.
 “I’m not a fan of the belt-pack headsets.”
 It was also great to find some normal ground, even if it was a small island amidst the sea of supernatural chaos.